-- the loss of or a reduction in business from one or more of our key customers; - negative developments in the U.S. housing market or general economy and the impact of such developments on our and our customers' business, operations and access to financing; - competition from other manufacturers and the impact of such competition on pricing and promotional levels; - an inability to develop new products or respond to changing consumer preferences and purchasing practices; - a failure to effectively manage manufacturing operations, alignment and capacity or an inability to maintain the quality of our products; - the impairment of goodwill, other intangible assets or our long-lived assets; - an inability to obtain raw materials in a timely manner or fluctuations in raw material and energy costs; - information systems interruptions or intrusions or the unauthorized release of confidential information concerning customers, employees or other third parties; - the cost of compliance with, or liabilities related to, environmental or other governmental regulations or changes in governmental or industry regulatory standards, especially with respect to health and safety and the environment; - a failure to attract and retain certain members of management or other key employees or other negative labor developments, including increases in the cost of labor; - risks associated with the implementation of our growth strategy; - risks related to sourcing and selling products internationally and doing business globally; - unexpected costs resulting from a failure to maintain acceptable quality standards;
+- the loss of or a reduction in business from one or more of our key customers; - negative developments in the U.S. housing market or general economy and the impact of such developments on our and our customers' business, operations and access to financing; - competition from other manufacturers and the impact of such competition on pricing and promotional levels; - an inability to develop new products or respond to changing consumer preferences and purchasing practices; - a failure to effectively manage manufacturing operations, alignment and capacity or an inability to maintain the quality of our products; - the impairment of goodwill, other intangible assets or our long-lived assets; - an inability to obtain raw materials in a timely manner or fluctuations in raw material and energy costs; - information systems interruptions or intrusions or the unauthorized release of confidential information concerning customers, employees or other third parties; - the cost of compliance with, or liabilities related to, environmental or other governmental regulations or changes in governmental or industry regulatory standards, especially with respect to health and safety and the environment; - a failure to attract and retain certain members of management or other key employees or other negative labor developments, including increases in the cost of labor; - risks associated with the implementation of our growth strategy;

-- changes in tax laws or the interpretations of existing tax laws; - the occurrence of significant natural disasters, including earthquakes, fires, floods, and hurricanes or tropical storms; - the unavailability of adequate capital for our business to grow and compete; - increased buying power of large customers and the impact on our ability to maintain or raise prices; - the effect of the RSI Acquisition on our ability to retain customers, maintain relationships with suppliers and hire and retain key personnel; - our ability to successfully integrate RSI into our business and operations and the risk that the anticipated economic benefits, costs savings and other synergies in connection with the RSI Acquisition are not fully realized or take longer to realize than expected; and - limitations on operating our business as a result of covenant restrictions under our indebtedness, and our ability to pay amounts due under our credit facilities, our senior notes and our other indebtedness.
+- risks related to sourcing and selling products internationally and doing business globally, including the imposition of tariffs or duties on those products; - unexpected costs resulting from a failure to maintain acceptable quality standards; - changes in tax laws or the interpretations of existing tax laws; - the occurrence of significant natural disasters, including earthquakes, fires, floods, and hurricanes or tropical storms; - the unavailability of adequate capital for our business to grow and compete; - increased buying power of large customers and the impact on our ability to maintain or raise prices; - our ability to successfully integrate RSI into our business and operations and the risk that the anticipated economic benefits, costs savings and other synergies in connection with the RSI Acquisition are not fully realized or take longer to realize than expected; and - limitations on operating our business as a result of covenant restrictions under our indebtedness, and our ability to pay amounts due under our credit facilities, our senior notes and our other indebtedness.